LandscapeCombinator/LandscapeCombinator/README.md

 ## Procedural Foliage

 There are (at least) two kinds of foliage that you may add.
-Foliage that you want almost everywhere, such as grass or rocks, can be added using the Landscape Grass Types defined in the landscape material `MI_Landscape`.
+Foliage that you want almost everywhere, such as grass or rocks, can be added using the Landscape Grass Types defined in the landscape material `MI_Landscape` (with 5.2 it might be simpler to do everything using PCG).

 Other foliage such as trees can be spawned only in some areas (using real-world data or any kind of vector file supported by [GDAL](https://gdal.org/).

-* Press the `Add` button in the Unreal Engine toolbar, and from `Volumes`, drop an `OGRProceduralFoliageVolume` on your level.
-* Scale the volume where you want foliage to spawn (if the volume is too large, spawning will be slow).
-* Add a `Procedural Foliage Spawner` to your volume (and add static mesh foliages to your newly created PFS).
-* In the `Procedural Foliage` section of your volume's Details panel, there is the usual `Resimulate` button that spawns foliage everywhere in the volume.
-  Make sure to click the `Load Unloaded Areas` if you see that the `Resimulate` button is greyed out.
-* The plugin adds a section `OGR Procedural Foliage` and a button `Resimulate With Filter` to spawn foliage only where there are forests in the real world (data from OpenStreetMap).
-  There, you can also choose to filter based on any kind of area defined in an OpenStreetMap local file (or more generally, a vector file), or given by an Overpass Query.
+This is done thanks to a new PCG node called "OGRFilter" that filters out PCG points based on real-world geometries of forests or other areas.

 ## Future Work